kojiromike/magento-retail-order-management/docs/INSTALL.md

 Magento enables you to:

--   Configure the eBay Enterprise Exchange Platform extension to communicate with the eBay Enterprise Exchange Platform through its secure gateway.
+-   Configure the eBay Enterprise Retail Order Management extension to communicate with eBay Enterprise Retail Order Management through its secure gateway.
 -   Configure options to interact with the eBay Enterprise Platform (tax, payments, address validation, and so on).
 -   If eBay Enterprise Payments is enabled, to authorize transactions.
 -   Create products, attributes, attribute sets, and so on.
      You must update the XML feeds if you make changes to the structure of this data.

-The eBay Enterprise Exchange Platform performs the following:
+eBay Enterprise Retail Order Management performs the following:

 -   Address validation
 -   Tax calculation